 - Once stock is cooled, remove as much fat as possible from the top.
 Place pot on stovetop and bring to a simmer.

 - Chop onion, carrots and celery.
-Add to broth along with chicken bouillon and chopped ham.
+Add to pot along with extra chicken broth if necessary.
+Add chopped ham.
 Taste and season with salt and pepper.
 Add thyme stems to soup.

 - Remove thyme stems before serving and garnish with chopped fresh parsley if desired.